 The framework at the beginning of this article is very easy to follow and implement.

-When people deviate from this, they are monitoring recovery very closely most typically for sport.
+When people deviate from this, they are monitoring recovery very closely most typically for sports.
 It gets very complicated very quickly and only in a good way if training frequently is required.

 For most goals, it isn't.

-The approaches used for elite sport are generally complex, highly nuanced and hard for the average working individual to implement.
+The approaches used for elite sports are generally complex, highly nuanced and hard for the average working individual to implement.